Stable moduli spaces of odd-dimensional manifold triads: Proof of the closure properties.

 We now introduce the augmented semi-simplicial spaces as promissed in the introduction to this section.

-\begin{defn} Given $P,Q\in \CobbtL$ and $\phi$ and $l$ as in one of the above definitions.
-Define $\de_{\phi,l}(P,Q)_p$ to be the space of pairs $(W,x)$ where $W\in \F(P,Q)$ and $x\in \de(W,\phi,l)_p.$ For every $p\geq 0,$ this space maps to $\F(P,Q)$ by forgetting $x$. \end{defn}
+\begin{defn} Given $P,Q\in \CobbtL$ and $\phi$ and $\ell$ as in one of the above definitions.
+Define $\de_{\phi,\ell}(P,Q)_p$ to be the space of pairs $(W,x)$ where $W\in \F(P,Q)$ and $x\in \de(W,\phi,\ell)_p.$ For every $p\geq 0,$ this space maps to $\F(P,Q)$ by forgetting $x$. \end{defn}

-\begin{lemma} The homotopy fiber of the map $||\de_{\phi,l}(P,Q)_\bullet||\to \F(P,Q)$ over $W\in \F(P,Q)$ is equivalent to $||\de(W,\phi,l)_\bullet||$. \end{lemma} \begin{proof} By \cite[Lemma 2.14]{semisimplicial}\footnote{To use this result, one is forced to prove that all spaces forming the semi-simplicial space are compactly generated.
-However, the statement is invariant under changing $X_p$ by its Kellyfication $kX_p$ since the map $X\to kX$ is a weak equivalence (and the identity on underlying sets) for every space $X$.}, it suffices to show that $\de_{\phi,l}(P,Q)_p\to \F(P,Q)$ is a quasi-fibration for each $p\geq 0.$ This follows verbatim as in \cite[Lemma 7.17]{GRWI}. \end{proof}
+\begin{lemma} The homotopy fiber of the map $||\de_{\phi,\ell}(P,Q)_\bullet||\to \F(P,Q)$ over $W\in \F(P,Q)$ is equivalent to $||\de(W,\phi,\ell)_\bullet||$. \end{lemma} \begin{proof} By \cite[Lemma 2.14]{semisimplicial}\footnote{To use this result, one is forced to prove that all spaces forming the semi-simplicial space are compactly generated.
+However, the statement is invariant under changing $X_p$ by its Kellyfication $kX_p$ since the map $X\to kX$ is a weak equivalence (and the identity on underlying sets) for every space $X$.}, it suffices to show that $\de_{\phi,\ell}(P,Q)_p\to \F(P,Q)$ is a quasi-fibration for each $p\geq 0.$ This follows analogously to \cite[Lemma 7.17]{GRWI}. \end{proof}